 Sussex Street is a road rather than an alleyway, but has no traffic.
-It has fun shops, including a music shop and one of Cambridge's few toy shops.
+It has fun shops, including a music shop.
 The shape of the buildings makes an attractive space in the middle, with a tree.
 At the end, you pass underneath an archway connecting two parts of Sidney Sussec college.
 This is modern, but also attractive, with carvings from the college's coat of arms.

 Although there are no particularly old buildings in it, Sussex Street has the same route as an old road originally called Walls Lane, which is marked on the oldest map of Cambridge by Richard Lyne (1574).
 Walls Lane included King Street as well.

 It's rather a shame that this busy shopping street with an attractive name and an ancient history is rather dull.
 It does have no traffic, and is popular with shoppers.
 Sometimes there are buskers.
 The name means 'Little market' (from the French) and it appears on all maps of Cambridge.